abbas99-hub/HR-Job-Salary-Analysis-using-SQL-Power-BI/README.md

 ## Project Structure
 The project is structured as follows:

-* data_collection.py: Python script for web scraping Indeed job postings using Selenium and storing the data in CSV format.
+* data_collection.ipynb: Python script for web scraping Indeed job postings using Selenium and storing the data in CSV format.
 * data_preprocessing.py: Python script for data pre-processing using Pandas, cleaning and transforming the scraped data for analysis.
 * database.sql: SQL script for creating the database and tables to store the pre-processed job salary data.
 * sql_queries.sql: SQL queries for analyzing the job salary data, calculating averages, aggregating data, and extracting insights.
 * job_salary_analysis.pbix: Power BI project file containing the dashboard visualizations and data connections.

 ## Data Collection
 To collect job salary data, we use Python and Selenium to scrape Indeed job postings.
-The data_collection.py script navigates to the desired job search page, extracts relevant information such as job title, salary, location, employer, and employer rating, and stores the data in a CSV file.
+The data_collection.ipynb script navigates to the desired job search page, extracts relevant information such as job title, salary, location, employer, and employer rating, and stores the data in a CSV file.

 ## Data Pre-processing
 The scraped data in CSV format is pre-processed using the data_preprocessing.py script.
 This script uses Pandas to clean the data, handle missing values, and transform the data into a suitable format for analysis.
 This includes removing duplicates, converting data types, and performing any necessary data transformations.